renproject/swapperd-docs/slate/source/sections/_installation.md

 curl https://git.io/test-swapperd -sSLf | sh
 ```

 *SwapperD* installs itself as a system service.
-In the event of an unexpected shutdown, Swapperd automatically restarts, and on the first HTTP request, it resumes all pending atomic swaps.
+In the event of an unexpected shutdown, *SwapperD* automatically restarts, and on the first HTTP request, it resumes all pending atomic swaps.

-A `mnemonic` is generated during the installation process.
-Swapperd uses this `mnemonic`, with the `password` provided in the swap request, to generate it's Bitcoin and Ethereum private keys on-demand.
+A `mnemonic` is generated during the installation process. *SwapperD* uses this `mnemonic`, with the `password` provided in the swap request, to generate it's Bitcoin and Ethereum private keys on-demand.

 <aside class="success">
-Swapperd never stores private keys to persistent storage.
+<i>SwapperD</i> never stores private keys to persistent storage.
 </aside>

 <aside class="notice">